kkanjin/kkanjin/README.md

 Currently managing the Section 208 Areawide Water Quality Management Plan at Lake Erie West Regional Council, covering five counties in Northwest Ohio.

+Note: Please click on the highlighted items to explore it content.

 EDUCATION
 ---
 **M.A.
 Geography** — The University of Toledo